×

 When we asked expats and global nomads about the quality of medical care in Qingdao, they replied:

 "Qingdao offers a wide range of healthcare services, including both public and private hospitals and clinics.
 The public hospitals are generally well-equipped and offer a range of services, including general medical care, emergency services, and specialist care.
 Private hospitals and clinics offer a more personalized service and often have shorter waiting times.
 In addition, there are a number of traditional Chinese medicine clinics offering treatments such as acupuncture, herbal medicine, and massage.
-Pharmacies are widely available throughout the city, providing both prescription and over-the-counter medications," offered one expat living in Qingdao.
+Pharmacies are widely available throughout the city, providing both prescription and over-the-counter medications," wrote one expat living in Qingdao.

 What are medical services in Qingdao like?